You want smart political talk without the meltdowns?

 Just to say.

-And I want to be clear all this money that we're raising is not only being spent on primaries by any means.
+All this money that we're raising is not only being spent on primaries by any means.

 That is the story that a lot of journalists and media run with.

-We are working on the city.
+We are working on the story.

-What do you think of spend it on?
+What do you guys think it on?

 We're also going to be spending it on frontline seats where great young people are running, right?